TomCrypto/equinox/README.md

     wasm-pack build [--release]

-The `viewer` project can also automatically build the module on any code change:
+The `viewer` front-end will use the built module in the `pkg` folder, it's recommended to `yarn link` it so that any `wasm-pack` builds will automatically trigger a front-end rebuild.

-    cd viewer && npm install && npm run serve
+    cd viewer && yarn install && yarn serve

 ## License